Self-Employed Mortgages Without Accounts

 This could include:

-If you’re self-employed in the same industry as you were previously employed, this could also help your case as it shows a strong track record and knowledge of your new business.
+If you’re self-employed in the same industry as your previous job, this could also help your case, as it shows a strong track record and knowledge of your new business.

-If you have any other regular income that could count towards your affordability calculations, such as income from investments, benefits or rental income, then do include evidence of these too as it may mean you’re able to borrow more.
+If you have any other regular income that could count towards your affordability calculations, such as income from investments, benefits, or rental income, then include evidence of these, too, as it may mean you can borrow more.

 Mortgage lenders for self-employed applicants